program--/plannr/README.md

 ### Using `dplyr` with Planner data

-Currently there's two supported ways of using `dplyr` functions via RPLP.
+Currently there's two supported ways of using `dplyr` functions via plannr.

 1. Using `filter_planner()` for `dplyr::filter()`.
 2. Using `plot_planner(..., data_only = TRUE, ...)` with `tidyverse` piping.